hujun-open/k8slan/design/design.md

 ## implementation
 k8slan contains following components:
 1. LAN CR
-1. LAN CR operator
-1. a webhook for defaulting and validating LAN CR
+1. LAN CR operator, and webhook for defaulting and validating LAN CR
+1. a LAN CR daemonset (LAN DS)
 1. a MACVTAP device plugin
 1. stock kubevirt MACVTAP CNI plugin

+notes:
-note: the operator, webhook and device plugin are a signle executive, installed as k8s daemonset
+ - the LAN DS and device plugin are a signle executive

 creation work flow is following:
 1. user provioned a LAN CR, and net-attch-def for all spokes in the CR
 2. the webhook default/validate the CR
+3. the operator creates a net-attach-def for each spoke in the CR
-3. the operator adds host specific finalizer and send the CR to device plugin via golang channel
+4. the LAN DS adds host specific finalizer and send the CR to device plugin via golang channel
-4. device plugin advertise the spoke to k8s, so that every worker has the spoke resrouce available
+5. device plugin advertise the spoke to k8s, so that every worker has the spoke resrouce available
-5. user provisioned a pod (or kubevirt VM) using the net-attach-def int #1
 6. k8s schedule the pod to one of workers (since every worker will advetise the spoke resource)
 7. kubelet on the k8s chosen worker invoke device plugin's `Allocate` method, which will creates the namespce, bridge, vxlan, veth and macvtap interfaces
 8. pod is created, kubelet then invoke MACVTAP CNI plugin to use the macvtap interface created in #7